Allendavecatucag/SQL_PROJECT_DATA_ANALYST/README.md

 # Introduction
-Dive into the data job market!
+Dive into the data analyst job market!
 Focusing on Data Analyst roles, this project explores
   - top_paying jobs
   - in_demand skills
   - Where high demand meets high salary in Data Analytics.